kae3g/grainkae3g/docs/personal-reminders.md

 ## Screenshot Analysis: EEL Lab Teaching Page
 Screenshot of the Ecohydraulics and Ecomorphodynamics Laboratory (EEL) teaching page at UIUC, showing students conducting fieldwork in a bright green-dyed stream.
 The image captures environmental science education in action - students in winter gear measuring water flow with tracer dye studies, standing on a stone bridge over a rocky stream.
 This sparks ideas for Grain Network software specifically designed for environmental science and engineering labs - tools for data collection, analysis, and visualization in field studies, with immutable data trails and decentralized collaboration capabilities.

+## Screenshot Analysis: Grain Emoji Search
+Screenshot of Google search results for "grain emoji" showing 20+ grain-related emojis in a 2x3 grid.
+Notable emojis include golden sheaf of rice with green leaves, stylized grain stalks, and simplified grain icons.
+Perfect for Grain Network branding and UI elements - could use these emojis in the gt command output, graincourse lessons, and grainweb interface.
+The variety of styles (realistic vs stylized) offers options for different contexts. 🌾